HEALTHY HEART

 Hypertensive Crisis:

-Systolic: greater than 180 mmHg
+Systolic: higher than 180 mmHg

-Diastolic: greater than 120 mmHg
+Diastolic: higher than 120 mmHg

 Regular Monitoring: